Medium

 About this work

 Grace Crowley was one of the first Australian artists to respond to Cubism.
-In Paris in the late 1920s, she studied alongside Dorrit Black and Anne Dangar under French Cubist artists André Lhote and Albert Gleizes.
-In 1928 Crowley travelled to Lhote’s summer school in the South of France, held in the small medieval village of Mirmande in the Drôme valley.
-The composition of Girl with goats is based upon the proportions of the golden mean and shows the geometric simplification of form that was taught by Lhote.
-Crowley returned to Australia in 1930 and became a leader of the modernist movement in Sydney.
+In Paris in the late 1920s she studied alongside Dorrit Black and Anne Dangar under French Cubist artists André Lhote and Albert Gleizes.
+In the summer of 1928 Crowley travelled to Lhote’s painting school at Mirmande in the south of France.
+The composition of Girl with goats shows the geometric simplification of form that was taught by Lhote.
+Crowley returned to Australia in 1930 and became a leader of the modern movement in Sydney.

 Place/s of Execution